Alishan Sharafu

-Alishan Sharafu (born 10 January 2003) is an Indian-born cricketer who plays for the United Arab Emirates national cricket team.
-He was named in the United Arab Emirates squad for the 2020 Under-19 Cricket World Cup.
+Alishan Sharafu (born 10 January 2003) is a cricketer who plays for the United Arab Emirates national cricket team and Abu Dhabi Knight Riders in the International League T20 (ILT20).

+Early life and education

+Alishan Sharafu was born on 10 January 2003 in Kanhangad, Kerala, India.
+He spent his early life in the UAE.
+His interest in cricket began during childhood visits to Kerala, India, and India's win in the 2011 Cricket World Cup inspired him to play cricket as a professional.

+Sharafu holds a bachelor's degree in cybersecurity.

+Career

+Sharafu represented the UAE at the Under-16 and Under-19 levels, beginning at age 15.

+In 2020, Sharafu was named in the United Arab Emirates squad for the 2020 Under-19 Cricket World Cup.
 In their plate semi-final match against Nigeria, Sharafu scored an unbeaten 59 runs and was named the man of the match.
-He made his Twenty20 International (T20I) debut for the United Arab Emirates on 23 February 2020, against Iran, in the 2020 ACC Western Region T20 tournament.
+He made his Twenty20 International (T20I) debut on 23 February 2020, against Iran, in the 2020 ACC Western Region T20 tournament.

-In December 2020, he was one of ten cricketers to be awarded with a year-long part-time contract by the Emirates Cricket Board.
+In December 2020, Sharafu was one of ten cricketers to be awarded a year-long part-time contract by the Emirates Cricket Board.
 In January 2021, he was named in the UAE's One Day International (ODI) squad to play against Ireland.
-He made his ODI debut for the UAE, against Ireland, on 8 January 2021.
+He made his ODI debut against Ireland, on 8 January 2021.
 However, the following day he tested positive for COVID-19, resulting in the next ODI match being rescheduled.

-In January 2022, he was named as the captain of the UAE's team for the 2022 ICC Under-19 Cricket World Cup in the West Indies.
+In January 2022, Sharafu was named as the captain of the UAE team for the 2022 ICC Under-19 Cricket World Cup in the West Indies.

+In 2024, Sharafu joined the Abu Dhabi Knight Riders after being identified at a trial and played in the ILT20.